Grilled Porterhouse Steak with Smoky Chimichurri Sauce

 • Season the steak with salt and pepper and let sit at room temperature for 30 minutes before grilling.

-• In a small pot, place the olive oil, garlic, paprikas, rosemary, thyme and sage.
-Heat over low heat on the stovetop, let come to a light simmer and cook until the garlic and herbs become very aromatic, about 7 to 9 minutes.
-Turn off heat and set mixture aside to cool.
+• In a small pot, combine the olive oil, garlic, both paprikas, rosemary, thyme and sage.
+Bring to a light simmer over low heat and cook until the garlic and herbs become very fragrant, 7 to 9 minutes.
+Remove from the heat and let cool.

 • Prepare a charcoal or gas grill for high heat.
-Once hot, rub the steak with 2 to 3 tablespoons canola oil, place on the grill and cook, undisturbed, until deeply browned and a crust has formed on the bottom, about 7 minutes.
-Turn steak over and cook the other side until browned, about another 5 to 7 minutes or until the internal temperature reaches 135ºF with an instant-read thermometer, and let rest for 10 minutes until it reaches 145ºF.
-Transfer to a cutting board to rest.
-Simultaneously, grill the shallot dry until softened and lightly charred then transfer to the cutting board.
+Once hot, rub the steak with 2 to 3 tablespoons canola oil, place on the grill and cook undisturbed until deeply browned and a crust has formed on the bottom, about 7 minutes.
+Turn steak and cook the other side until browned, about 5 to 7 minutes longer, or until an instant-read thermometer stuck into the thickest part away from the bone reads 135ºF.
+Transfer to a cutting board, tent with foil and let rest until the internal temperature reaches 145ºF, about 10 minutes .
+Meanwhile, place the shallot on the grill and cook until softened and lightly charred, turning occasionally.

 • When ready to serve, slice the steak thinly against the grain, transfer to a platter and spoon the chimichurri over the top.